County Laois, Ireland

 |The Westmeath Room - Stateroom||

 The Westmeath Room perfectly evokes the nineteenth century character of the house.
-It is ornately decorated in richly patterned wallpaper with a wonderfully carved French bed positioned prominently in the center of room.
+It is ornately decorated in richly patterned wallpaper with a wonderfully carved French bed positioned prominently in the centre of room.

 |The Mayborough Room - Stateroom||